fiberlab208/MTL-sDAS.PyTorch/README.md

 # MTL-DAS.PyTorch
-This repository contains the source code of a two level multi-task learning (MTL) model for event type recognition and radial distane discrimination with distributed acoustic sensing (DAS) in the paper: Smart Fiber-Optic Distributed Acoustic Sensing (sDAS) with Multi-Task Learning for Real-Time High-Accuracy Ground Listening Applications.
+This repository contains the source code and the dataset in the paper: "Smart Fiber-Optic Distributed Acoustic Sensing (sDAS) with Multi-Task Learning for Time-Efficient Ground Listening Applications".

 ## Introduction
-The proposed two level MTL model is the first multi-task learning approach in the field of fiber-optical distributed acoustic sensor (DAS) for threatening source monitoring.
-In the hierarchical network, the shared feature extractor in the backbone network improves the feature extraction efficiency by mining data correlations of different tasks, then different higher-level features are selected further in two task-specific subnetworks using separate objective functions to achieve event type recognition and localization respectively.

-Field tests proves that the recognition accuracy of event type, the localization error of the radial distance, and the robustness against noises are all better than common single-task networks and the single-level multi-classifiers, while the computational complexity reduces to 67.8% and 19.8% of them.
-It potentially provides a real-time multi-task processing solution for large-scale or super large-scale DAS array in all kinds of land or marine monitoring applications with fiber IoT.
+Fiber-optical distributed acoustic sensing (DAS) has been applied to various large-scale infrastructure monitoring areas in smart city.
+In this paper, a two-level multi-task learning (MTL) enhanced smart fiber-optical distributed acoustic sensing (sDAS) system is proposed to simultaneously realize ground event recognition and localization.
+Performances and efficiency of both tasks are significantly improved by sharing knowledge across them.
+Besides, the imbalanced incremental learning ability for new events is also enhanced in the proposed MTL network.
 ![](figures/overall.png)

 <br/>